kakiCoder511/kakiCoder511/README.md

 ## 📚 Background

-Before learning to code, I spent 10+ years in creative comms and video storytelling.
+Before learning to code, I spent 10+ years in creative communications and video storytelling.
 Now I’m connecting that emotional insight with interactive tech — building tools that **feel human**.

 📍 Based in Manchester